 The cost of an engine repair for misfires depends on the cause.
 Your vehicle’s make and model will also affect the cost.
 While components can be easy to replace, getting to the repair location may be difficult, which drives up labor costs.

-Here are example replacement costs (not including labor):
+Here are example replacement costs, including labor:

-- Vacuum leak: $150 – $1000, depending on where the leak occurs
+- Vacuum leak: $150 – $1,500

 What Can You Do to Prevent Misfires?